 If you’re searching for a partner, the last thing you want is to find a scammer instead.

 In this guide, we’ll cover the dangers of online dating, how to spot a romance scammer, and the most common online dating scams and how you can avoid them.

 Dating apps have exploded in popularity over the last few years.
 And it’s not just Tinder, OkCupid, or Match.com.
 There are specialized platforms promising connections for people with the same tastes in music and even food.

 Regardless of the dating site or app, online dating scams almost always follow a similar pattern:

-- Once you match, the scammer quickly moves the relationship forward.
-They’ll quickly express their love and ask you to communicate off the dating app and instead use Snapchat or WhatsApp.
+Once you match, the scammer quickly moves the relationship forward.
+They’ll quickly express their love and ask you to communicate off of the dating app and instead use Snapchat, WhatsApp, or Telegram.